Himalayan Cycle 16 — Shenmuda Camp to Menbu Town Camp

 In a busy afternoon we also had a herd of goats, several local dogs and a man drive past close to camp in a large excavator.
 For a minute wondered if that was the response for not coughing up for the ground rent!
 Turned out he was just going to a nearby building construction site.

-A bit more lazing and our was dinner time.
-Tonight it was pasta, veges, chips and
+A bit more lazing and it was dinner time.
+Tonight, it was pasta, veges, chips and outrage cake for desert.

-I can’t remember what type of cake, carrot?, but pretty sure ‘outrage’ was an autocorrect error!
+I can’t remember what type of cake, carrot?, but pretty sure ‘outrage’ was a notes autocorrect error!

 At the end of the day